SpM-lab/sparse-ir-tutorial/src/FLEX_py.md

 ```

 #### FLEX loop solver
-We wrap the calculation steps of the FLEX loop in a Solver class.
+We wrap the calculation steps of the FLEX loop in the `FLEXSolver` class.
 We use the `Mesh` class defined above to perform calculation steps.

 ```{code-cell} ipython3
 class FLEXSolver: